babobski/Komodo-LESS-Compiler/README.md

 }
 ```
 <b>NOTE</b>
-when switching between marco's, or changing files you will have to set the trigger of the marco on a other event, save the marco, opn it and change it back.
-This will trigger a refresh on the marco, otherwhise sometimes the old file gets triggerd.
+<em>when switching between marco's, or changing files you will have to set the trigger of the marco on a other event, save the marco, opn it and change it back.
+This will trigger a refresh on the marco, otherwhise sometimes the old file gets triggerd.</em>

 <h2>@vars completion</h2>
 <p>This extension also includes a @var auto completion for a better LESS integration in Komodo.<br>